1666 Connecticut Avenue NW, Suite 300

-Vincent “Vince” McKnight, Jr., is the Managing Partner of Sanford Heisler Sharp’s Washington, D.C., office and Co-Chair of the firm’s Whistleblower Practice.
-He also represents clients in employment discrimination and wrongful discharge cases.
-Vince represents whistleblowers in sealed and unsealed False Claims Act/qui tam suits under investigation by the United States Department of Justice (DOJ) and in Dodd-Frank claims (TCR’s) at the United States Security and Exchange Commission (SEC).
+Vincent “Vince” McKnight, Jr., is the Co-Managing Partner of Sanford Heisler Sharp’s Washington, D.C., office and Co-Chair of the firm’s Whistleblower Practice.
+For over 25 years he has represented whistleblowers in False Claims Act (Qui Tam) suits under investigation by the United States Department of Justice (DOJ) and in Dodd-Frank claims (TCR’s) at the United States Security and Exchange Commission (SEC).
 These cases have recovered billions of dollars for the United States Government.

-He successfully prosecuted a series of actions alleging that office products companies (Staples, Office Depot) were illegally selling products from non-compliant countries such as China to the U.S. government in violation of the Trade Agreements Act and General Services Administration (GSA) policies.
+From 2005 through 2009, Vince successfully prosecuted a series of actions alleging that office products companies (Staples, Office Depot, Office Max, Corporate Express, Cado Design) violated the Trade Agreements Act and General Services Administration (GSA) policies.
 Vince served as co-counsel in United States ex rel Cox v.
-Smith & Nephew, alleging that Smith & Nephew also violated the Trade Agreements Act when it illegally sold medical devices from Malaysia and China to the U.S. Government.
+Smith & Nephew, alleging that Smith & Nephew violated the Trade Agreements Act for selling medical devices from Malaysia and China to the U.S. Government.
 DOJ settled the Smith & Nephew case for $11 million.

 Vince has received a host of awards and professional accolades over his career.
 In 2022, the National Law Journal recognized Vince as a Plaintiff’s Lawyer Trailblazer.
 From 2008 to the present, Vince has consistently received the “AV” Rating by Martindale-Hubbell.
 In 2021, Vince received the highly selective “AV Preeminent” rating from his colleagues and the judiciary.
 Vince will be recognized in the 29th edition of “The Best Lawyers in America” for his excellence in two areas: Commercial Litigation and Qui Tam Law.